p13tarunkk/tarun-starter-academic-new/content/post/Intro-Psychology/index.md

 # -

 ---
-Social psychology is the study of how people think about, influence and relate to others.
+<b>Social psychology</b> is the study of how people think about, influence and relate to others.
 It explores how Individual or group behaviors are influenced by the presence and behavior of others (social situation).
 Sociology studies the nature of society, whereas psychology studies the nature of humans.
 Social psychology, on the other hand, studies the nature of man and his interaction with society.
 Concept
 The concept of social psychology is around society and its focus is on individual.
 Individuals' behaviour is shaped by societies, which manifest themselves through people's activities, communication, and contact.
 We can learn about the dynamics of human behaviour in social circumstances by studying social psychology.